 Church of the Province of Myanmar (CPM)

-The development and emergency response work of CPM is coordinated through the provincial development desk in Yangon, which aims “to build healthy and self-reliant communities and churches”.
+CPM plays a vital role in reaching people affected by conflict and natural disasters, often being one of the first to respond when crisis strikes.
+All development and emergency response efforts are coordinated through the provincial development desk in Yangon, which strives “to build healthy and self‑reliant communities and churches”.

 The Work We Support